-- a) There are clearly documented job descriptions for all staff. - b) There are orientation and induction programmes for new staff - c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. - d) There is annual documented mandatory training (e.g. health and safety and fire) - e) Personnel are trained in all tasks relevant to their work and their competence is recorded. - f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context. - g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. - h) There is a system of staff appraisal.
+a) There are clearly documented job descriptions for all staff.

-- i) Where appropriate, staff are registered with a professional or statutory body. - j) There are training and reference manuals available. - k) The establishment is sufficiently staffed to carry out its activities.
+- b) There are orientation and induction programmes for new staff. - c) There are continuous professional development (CPD) plans for staff and attendance at training is recorded. - d) There is annual documented mandatory training (e.g. health and safety and fire). - e) Personnel are trained in all tasks relevant to their work and their competence is recorded. - f) There is a documented training programme that ensures that staff have adequate knowledge of the scientific and ethical principles relevant to their work, and the regulatory context. - g) There is a documented training programme that ensures that staff understand the organisational structure and the quality systems used within the establishment. - h) There is a system of staff appraisal. - j) There are training and reference manuals available. - k) The establishment is sufficiently staffed to carry out its activities.